cspades/predi-home/README.md

 2) Optimize (as a function of the number of controllable features, the temporal granularity, and the distance between heuristically-distinct trajectories) the amount of time and computation necessary for the machine learning model to functionally adapt to changes in activity patterns of various complexity in the smart home.
 Alternatively, minimize human override/intervention during training/adaptation.
 Analyze trade-off between adaptation rate and predictive accuracy, which are dependent on the capacity/diversity of the training dataset, of the algorithm and controller.

-3) Design and implement an efficient unsupervised learning algorithm that differentiates smart home trajectory data into classes of trajectories that the smart home resident(s) can activate or deactivate, to rapidly adjust or limit the training and autonomy of the smart home.
+3) Design and implement an efficient unsupervised learning algorithm that approximately differentiates smart home trajectory data into classes of trajectories that the smart home resident(s) can activate or deactivate, to rapidly adjust or limit the training and autonomy of the smart home.

 ## Project Specifications and Methodology